A group of enterprising business students from the University of Ulster’s Magee campus have raised over £9,000 for north west charities.

 First year Advertising and Human Resource Management student, Beth Ellis, was one of the team who hosted a successful fashion show in the city in a bid to raise funds.

-Beth said: “This was an amazing opportunity to put our business skills to the test while at the same time raising money for very deserving charities in our local community.
+“This was an amazing opportunity to put our business skills to the test while at the same time raising money for very deserving charities in our local community.

 “We are a very competitive team and really enjoyed the challenge that we were given by our lecturers in the Ulster Business School at Magee.